 Increasingly, executives are waking up to the value of virtual events as a "new" marketing channel, and not just the mandate of COVID lockdowns.

-Circa helps executives understand how attendees engage at virtual events and provides clear, actionable insights that sales teams can use to convert attendee interest into revenue.
+Circa helps executives understand how attendees engage at virtual summits, conferences and marketing events, and it provides clear, actionable insights that sales teams can use to convert attendee interest into revenue.